- Campus Life

 - Cost & Aid

 - About Plattsburgh

-The State University of New York has recognized eight members of SUNY Plattsburgh’s faculty and staff with the 2013 Chancellor’s Award for Excellence.
+The State University of New York has awarded five SUNY Plattsburgh faculty and staff members the 2014 Chancellor’s Award for Excellence.

 This year’s recipients:

 “Faculty and staff who receive the Chancellor’s Award for Excellence have served their students, fellow faculty and staff, campuses and communities with the utmost distinction,” said SUNY Chancellor Nancy L. Zimpher.
 “It is a great honor to be able to recognize these five SUNY Plattsburgh faculty and staff members with this award.
 Congratulations to all of this year’s honorees across New York state.”

 Gordon joined the SUNY Plattsburgh faculty in September 1998 as a visiting assistant professor.
 A year later, she was appointed to the rank of assistant professor.
 In 2005, she was promoted to associate professor and, since 2006, has served as chair of the history department.

 She graduated with a Ph.D. in comparative history through a joint program between Central Michigan University and the University of Strathclyde in Glasgow, Scotland, in 1999.
 Her doctoral dissertation, “Mill Girls and Strangers: Single Women’s Migration in Scotland, England and the United States, 1850-1881,” was published by SUNY Press in 2002.

 Gordon serves as the presiding officer of the faculty and has been a College Auxiliary Services board member, a General Education Committee member, an associate of the gender and women’s studies program and a delegate to the United University Professions.
 She has received numerous grants and awards for research and “is an accomplished senior faculty member who can always be counted on to offer her expert and diligent services to SUNY Plattsburgh and the wider community,” said SUNY Plattsburgh President John Ettling.